• Skip to primary navigation

 But did you know Nova Scotia also has a growing population and some unique business opportunities?

-In this guide we cover everything you need to know about business in Nova Scotia – from major industries to how to start a business in Nova Scotia to resources to support your business.
+In this guide we cover everything you need to know about Nova Scotia small business – from major industries in NS to how to start a business in Nova Scotia to resources to support your NS business.

 Major Industries in Nova Scotia